hhpamu/hhpamu.github.io/_portfolio/portfolio-1.md

 **Introduction**

-Muscles adapt under repeated loading to generate increased force and improve performance.
-This project aims to integrate muscle adaptability to PyElastica models.
+This project aims to integrate several neuromuscular modeling approaches into a single simulation platform and develop adaptable models of muscles that capture how muscle grows in response to strength training.
+The simulation environment will allow integration with machine learning tools and parallel computing.
+With this system, we seek to design novel adaptable robot geometries for bioprinting.
+We also plan on developing a GUI for this simulation environment to allow it to be used in outreach and teaching to broaden opportunities for participation in biohybrid robotics.

+A Python-based simulation package called <a href="https://www.google.com/url?q=https://www.cosseratrods.org" target="_blank">PyElastica</a> is used to achieve these goals.
+The primary feature of PyElastica is to model structures with slender geometry, i.e., rods with lengths significantly bigger than their radii.
+This feature is leveraged to model muscles, making the package suitable for this project.

+My contributions have been to design a streamlined process to set up muscles, rods, data collection, and write custom functions to export and analyze the simulation results by generating appropriate plots and data.
+I am currently working on developing rudimentary muscle fatigue and adaptability features.

+I will update this page as we generate results.

+**PyElastica**

-<a href="https://www.google.com/url?q=https://www.cosseratrods.org" target="_blank">PyElastica</a> is an open-source Python package designed for Cosserat rod based soft body simulations and is developed by the <a href="https://mattia-lab.com/" target="_blank">Gazzola Lab</a> at the University of Illinois.
+PyElastica is an open-source Python package designed for Cosserat rod based soft body simulations and is developed by the <a href="https://mattia-lab.com/" target="_blank">Gazzola Lab</a> at the University of Illinois.

-PyElastica's source code is available <a href="https://github.com/GazzolaLab/PyElastica" target="_blank">here</a>
+<a href="https://github.com/GazzolaLab/PyElastica" target="_blank">PyElastica Source Code</a>

+<a href="https://docs.cosseratrods.org/en/latest/" target="_blank">PyElastica Documentation</a>

+**Contact**

+If you are interested in learning more about this project, feel free to reach out to our lab: <a href="https://www.meche.engineering.cmu.edu/faculty/borg/index.html" target="_blank">Biohybrid and Organic Robotics Group</a>
 <!--
 **Cosserat Rods**